dfo-osdt/osp-docs/docs/en/welcome/author-explorer.md

 ![Explore Authors](/images/welcome/explore_authors.png)

 You can explore all authors who have created an account with the OSP or have been added as authors to a manuscript.
-By exploring an author, you can find a link to their organization's ROR page, their email address, and their ORCID (if available).
+By exploring an author, you can access a link to their organization's ROR page, their email address, and their ORCID (if available).

-You can filter authors using the Authors Filter Menu located on the left side of the page.
+Authors can be filtered using the **Authors Filter Menu** on the left side of the page.
 The available filters are:
 - All Authors
 - Internal Authors
 - External Authors
-- With ORCID
+- Authors with ORCID